-This leaflet gives a general overview about chemotherapy.
+This leaflet gives a general overview about chemotherapy with Cytotoxic Medicines.
 It does not give details about individual chemotherapy medicines or advise about individual cancers.
 You should discuss your own case and your particular treatments with your doctor.
 Sources of further detailed information are given at the end.

 What is chemotherapy?